-There are 18,095,317 ordinary shares outstanding immediately prior to the offering.
+There are 17,388,911 ordinary shares outstanding immediately prior to the offering.

-We intend to use approximately 2.5% of the net proceeds for our Phase 3 clinical trial of LBS-008 for STGD1, approximately 68.2% of the net proceeds for further clinical development of LBS-008 for dry AMD, such as Phase 2 or Phase 3 clinical trials, and the remainder for working capital and other general corporate purposes.
+% of the net proceeds for further clinical development of LBS-008 for dry AMD, such as Phase 2 or Phase 3 clinical trials, and the remainder for working capital and other general corporate purposes.
 See "Use of Proceeds" for more information.